jcrawford/jcrawford.github.io/content/posts/2025/05/pushing-limits-with-team-sports-95.md

 ---
-slug: "pushing-limits-with-team-sports-95"
+slug: pushing-limits-with-team-sports-95
-title: "Pushing Limits with Team Sports"
+title: Pushing Limits with Team Sports
+excerpt: >-
-excerpt: "Explore the fascinating world of team sports and discover how it can transform your approach to sports.
-Learn practical tips and insights from experts."
+  Explore the fascinating world of team sports and discover how it can transform your approach to sports.
+Learn practical tips and insights from experts.
-featuredImage: "/images/content/pushing-limits-with-team-sports-95/featured.jpg"
+featuredImage: /images/content/pushing-limits-with-team-sports-95/featured.jpg
-category: "sports"
-tags: ["sports", "training", "motivation", "competition"]
+tags:
+  - sports
+  - training
+  - motivation
+  - competition
-author: "joseph-crawford"
+author: joseph-crawford
-publishedAt: "2025-05-24"
+publishedAt: '2025-05-24'
-updatedAt: "2025-05-24"
+updatedAt: '2025-05-24'
 ---

 In today's world, team sports represents more than just a trend—it's a fundamental shift in how we approach sports.
 Understanding the nuances and deeper meaning behind this concept can transform your perspective and enrich your experience.